survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Although *uglifyjs-webpack-plugin* works for this use case, there are more options you can consider:

 * [babel-minify-webpack-plugin](https://www.npmjs.com/package/babel-minify-webpack-plugin) relies on [babel-preset-minify](https://www.npmjs.com/package/babel-preset-minify) underneath and it has been developed by the Babel team.
 It's slower than UglifyJS, though.
-* [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and gives even smaller result than *babel-minify-webpack-plugin* at times.
+* [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and gives even smaller result than *babel-minify-webpack-plugin* at times. [closure-webpack-plugin](https://www.npmjs.com/package/closure-webpack-plugin) is another option.
 * [optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions and it enhances the way your JavaScript code gets parsed initially.
 The plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson.

 ## Minifying CSS